farimarwat/LokaleNow/README.md

 This gradle plugin is developed based upon google translate api.
 It may some time not work due to frequent requests.

 ## What Next:
 There is need to handle symbols while translation.
-If you want to improve it conversion then feel free to contribute.
+If you want to improve the conversion process then feel free to contribute.

 ## Buy me a cup of Tea
 If you want to support me then buy me a cup of tea: